matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 A gas estimate may be higher than the actual cost of the transaction.
 This means users usually only spend a portion of the estimated transaction cost.

-The (notional concept) of refund, therefore, returns the unpaid transaction fee portion to the user.
+The refund, therefore, returns the unpaid transaction fee portion to the user.

 :::tip
 - Only one transaction is recorded on the block, even if a portion of the original estimate is refunded.